Alcohol licensing laws of the United Kingdom: Scotland

 Scotland has had separate licensing laws dating back to the eighteenth century.
 The current legislation is the Licensing (Scotland) Act 2005, which replaced the Licensing (Scotland) Act 1976 on 1 September 2009.
 The replaced licensing laws provided for seven types of liquor licence, and were administered by licensing boards, made up of councillors elected to the local authority.
 There were approximately 30 licensing boards in Scotland and each had its own distinct approach; for example, whilst there is a set "permitted hours" across Scotland, these were frequently extended in order to take account of early morning and late night trading, and each licensing board had its own views on what sort of extra hours a premises should be given.

 As of 1 February 2008, Scotland entered a "transitional period" in the run-up to the commencement of new licensing legislation—the Licensing (Scotland) Act 2005.
 The 2005 Act is, in many respects, similar to the English Licensing Act 2003: it features the four English licensing objectives, but adds another: "protecting and improving public health".
-The Act creates one class of licence—the premises licence—and also introduces personal licences for those working in the trade.
-The administration continues to be carried out by licensing boards, but the Act has created new "Licensing Forums" in order to increase community involvement, and "Licensing Standards Officers" who have an information, mediation, and compliance role.
+The Act creates one class of licence—the Premises Licence—and also introduces Personal Licences for those working in the trade.
+The administration continues to be carried out by licensing boards, but the Act has created new "Licensing Forums" in order to increase community involvement, and "Licensing Standards Officers", who have an information, mediation and compliance role.

 The legislation in Scotland regarding the sale of alcohol is different from the rest of the UK and England in particular.
-The Alcohol etc. (Scotland) Act 2010 has amended the core hours during which shops and supermarkets can sell alcohol.
-Scotland currently only allows the purchase of alcohol between the hours of 10:00 and 22:00.
+The Alcohol etc. (Scotland) Act 2010 has amended the core hours during which shops and supermarkets may sell alcohol.
+Scotland currently allows the purchase of alcohol between the hours of 10:00am and 10:00pm only.
+The Alcohol etc. (Scotland) Act 2010 made the application of Challenge 25 mandatory in Scotland, with the requirement being added to the statutory conditions of alcohol licences.
+The Act also introduced a number of other measures aimed at reducing alcohol-related harm, including restrictions on quantity discounts, a ban on irresponsible promotions, and a minimum price per unit of alcohol.

-One major change is that Sunday opening hours can be changed to match the rest of the UK, allowing sales from 10:00, rather than 12:30 with the 1976 Act.
+One major change is that Sunday opening hours may be changed to match the rest of the UK, allowing sales from 10:00am, rather than 12:30pm with the 1976 Act.

-Changes since 2005

-On 10 July 2003 the Licensing Act 2003 was granted Royal Assent and replaced the previous licensing laws for England and Wales, regulated under several different Acts, with a single unified system covering a range of "regulated activities".
-Rules as to when establishments can open, for how long, and under what criteria are now not laid down in statute but are individual to the premises and are contained in the conditions on each premises licence.
-The powers of the 2003 Act came fully into force on 24 November 2005.